Rabbit Rampage: Plot

-Angry, Bugs incoherently yells at the animator, but the animator erases Bugs's head to shut him up.
+Angry, Bugs incoherently yells at the animator, which the animator responds to by erasing Bugs's head.
 When Bugs realizes this, he taps one foot impatiently and points at the spot where his head existed.
-The animator then draws a Jack-o'-lantern on Bugs' body.
+The animator then draws a jack-o'-lantern on Bugs' body.
 Realizing this, Bugs demands it be corrected, which the animator supplies by simply adding rabbit ears to the existing head, infuriating Bugs even further.
 The animator erases the pumpkin head and then draws a tiny version of Bugs' head.
 Bugs does not realize what has happened until he pulls a carrot out of his pocket, stopping short when he sees that something else is wrong and that the carrot is now huge.
 He then takes notice of his high-pitched voice.
 He smacks his hand against his face and realizes that his head is now small.
 He angrily requests that the animator draw his head back in properly, which he does, except he does not apply the ears.
 Bugs requests the ears, to which the animator puts in human ears.
 Bugs requests that he has long rabbit ears, to which the animator then draws long, droopy rabbit ears, only to revert them back when Bugs snaps at him to not "be so danged literal!"

 Now with his ears back, Bugs walks away again, only to have his tail erased.
 When Bugs orders that his tail be put back, it is replaced with a horse's tail, and when Bugs states a horse's tail belongs on a horse, the animator erases Bugs's body and redraws him as a horse.
 Bugs, while standing on two hind legs and eating a carrot, points out to the animator that this misinterpretation will not make his employers happy, seeing that his contract clearly says he is to be drawn as a rabbit, allowing the animator to pretend to comply with what Bugs is telling him by erasing Bugs's horse body and redrawing him as a more abstract, simplified rabbit with big cheeks and feet.
-Bugs warns the animator as soon he finds that this appearance is not quite right that this latest bit of teasing can lead to serious consequences for both of them, which leads the animator to draw him back to normal.
+Bugs warns the animator that this latest bit of teasing can lead to serious consequences for both of them, which leads the animator to draw him back to normal.